The United States is striving to tighten regulations for aircraft service animals - Go Tech Daily

 Airlines could soon turn away cats, rabbits, and any other animal than dogs that passengers want to bring in the cabin.

 The U.S. Department of Transportation announced plans on Wednesday to tighten the rules for service animals.
-The biggest change would be that only dogs could qualify.
+The biggest change would be that only dogs trained to help passengers with psychiatric needs would qualify.

 Airlines say the number of support animals has increased dramatically in recent years and have worked to tighten the rules.
 In response to passengers arriving at the airport with pigs, pheasants, turkeys, snakes, and other unusual pets, they have imposed their own restrictions.